wilfredinni/pysheetComments/2018-july/python_sets/python-sets-what-why-how.md

 ### Unordered Collection of Elements

-First things first: you can't acces a set element using indexes, or modify them with slices.
+First things first: you can't access a set element using indexes, or modify them with slices.

 ```python
 >>> s = {1, 2, 3}